Osaka Day Trip From Kyoto: Best Things To Do In Osaka, Japan

 WHERE IS OSAKA, JAPAN?

 Osaka is a city located in Japan’s Kansai region in the central part of the Japanese island of Honshu.
-It is about 30 miles (50 km) away from Kyoto and 310 miles (500 km) from Tokyo.
+You can get there pretty easily from other major cities in Japan.

 Osaka is a bustling metropolis and one of the largest cities in Japan.
 It’s often called the “heart” of the country because of its central location and lively atmosphere.
 If you’re looking to enjoy some food, nightlife, and shopping, this is the city you need to visit!